Lib Dem Donations Outstrip Labour, UKIP Short on Cash - Guido Fawkes

 Women’s Equality Party – £30,000

 The Lib Dems have had a fantastic quarter, narrowly beating Labour to take their place as the second best-funded party over the period.
+Guido hears they have secured another major donation from a Blairite former Labour donor which we can expect to see in the next Electoral Commission figures.
 UKIP are struggling – they took just three grand more than the Women’s Equality Party.
 The LibDems are cashing in on being anti-Brexit, they just got a million quid donation from Greg Nasmyth…